theAgingApprentice/DougLessonPlan/README.md

 2. If the supply was >12V then we would remove the jumper and provide a separate 5V supply to the L298N’s +5V pin (or power the Arduino separately).

 ### Finding the best ER20 PWM settings
 The code answerbook/Lesson3a-DcMotorWithSpeed/main-testPwmSettings.cpp allows you to try different PWM and voltage settings to maximize the PWM range.
-Fuklk details about this program and its results after testing can be viewed [here](testEr20PwmSettings.md).
+Full details about this program and its results after testing can be viewed [here](testEr20PwmSettings.md).

+### Lesson 3a code files in answerBook
+In the answerBook/Lesson3a-DcMotorWithSpeed section you will fina a lot of different code files.
+This is a quick summry of the files you may find most intersting.
+1. main-optimized.cpp ramps up and down the PWM duty cycle over and over using optimal PWM settings for the ER20 Meccano motor.
+2. main-testPwmSettings.cpp is used to cycle through diffferent PWM settings to heklp identify the optiaml settings for the ER20 meccano motor.

 ## Lesson 4: Servo Motor Control
 Goal: